-To succeed in lessons all students need to follow these Classroom Routines
+To succeed in lessons all students are expected to follow our Classroom Routines, and our values based expectations for behaviour (appendix 6)

 When entering a classroom students must:

 - sit down in their seat or where the teacher tells them to sit. - take out their exercise book and a pen and any other equipment needed for the lesson - remove their bag and coat and put them in the correct place - write down the Big question and the date - tackle the Do Now task - sit quietly and be ready to listen while the teacher starts the lesson.